Enter the Boardroom with Nurole

 office block

-Episode 26 - The qualities needed to chair listed, investor-backed and public boards with Gillian Wilmot
+26. Gillian Wilmot - The qualities needed to chair listed, investor-backed and public boards

 Gillian is a Chair and NED in technology, digital transformation, SaaS, retail and consumer brands, based in London, Switzerland, Europe and California.
 She chairs Zoo Digital plc, Xpediator plc, Synalogik and JISP.
 Gillian joins Nurole CEO, Oliver Cummings, to discuss: Creating a culture for success as a Chair, Time Management as a Chair, the challenges of listed boards and managing board perception amongst executives.